squinkylabs/CVfunk-Modules/README.md

 # Comparator Stepper Module

-The Comparator Stepper is an innovative module designed for VCV Rack, combining comparator functionalities with a step sequencer to provide dynamic control over signal processing.
+The Comparator Stepper combines comparator functionalities with a step sequencer to provide dynamic control over step signal generation.
+The stepper increments a voltage in a voltage window, and can be used to generate CV for fixed-interval scales of any width.

 ## Features